YottaDB/YDBDoc/ProgGuide/commands.rst

 ZHelp
 ----------------

-The ZHELP command accesses the help information from the YottaDB/GT.M help library or from any help library specified in the command argument.
+The ZHELP command accesses the help information from the YottaDB help library or from any help library specified in the command argument.

 The format of the ZHELP command is:

 .. parsed-literal::
    ZH[ELP][:tvexpr] [expr1[:expr2],...]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The optional first expression specifies the help topic.
 * If ZHELP has no argument or expr1="", ZHELP invokes base level help; at least two (2) spaces must follow a ZHELP command with no argument to separate it from the next command on the line.
 * The optional second expression specifies the name of a Global Directory containing ^HELP.